daniel-234/reactnd-udacicards/README.md

 * [React](https://reactjs.org/) - A JavaScript library fro building user interfaces
 * [Redux](http://redux.js.org/) - A predictable state container for JavaScript apps
 * [React Navigation](https://reactnavigation.org/) - A library for an extensible yet easy-to-use navigation solution
+* [Expo](https://expo.io/) - A set of tools, libraries and services which let you build native iOS and Android apps by writing JavaSript
 * [Genymotion Android Emulator](https://www.genymotion.com/) - An easy and very powerful Android emulation platform for app developers and testers

 ## Author